molgenis/molgenis.org/public/documentation/ref-rest.md

 ```
 204 No Content
 ```

-#### Update only one attribute value of entity instance
+## Update one value

-Context: if you only want to change one attribute without needing to provide all other attributes:
+If you only want to change one attribute without needing to provide all other attributes you can put values to the attributes seperately:

 *Request*
 ```